-1) Level 1 inputs are quoted prices (unadjusted) in active markets for identical assets or liabilities;

-- 3) Level 3 inputs are unobservable inputs for an asset or liability. - c.
+- 1) Level 1 inputs are quoted prices (unadjusted) in active markets for identical assets or liabilities; - 2) Level 2 inputs are inputs other than quoted prices included within Level 1 that are observable for an asset or liability, either directly (i.e. as prices) or indirectly (i.e. derived from prices); and - 3) Level 3 inputs are unobservable inputs for an asset or liability. - c.
 Classification of current and non-current assets and liabilities